amzn/amazon-frustration-free-setup-certification-tool/README.md

     * log-cli settings enable the live log and test summary from console output
     * log-file settings save the logging to **pytest_log.txt** in logs folder
 * **appium_server_log.txt** from logs folder includes all appium_server logs during the test

+## Notes
+* So far the tool only supports multiple rounds of BSS or ZSS test as removing both types of devices from Alexa App will factory reset them
+* It could support WSS over Wifi if removing a WSS over Wifi device from the third party app can factory reset it and you need to override factory_reset() in wss_device.py
+* ACK device will be supported soon

 ## Security